Funerary art in Puritan New England: Cherubs

 The Boston cherubs mostly date from the mid-18th century to around 1810 and often show a living human arched by wings.
-The John Stevens Shop of Newport began using Cherub effigies as early as 1705, and carvers in the Merrimack Valley region were using soul/cherub designs starting in the 1680s.
+The John Stevens Shop in Newport began using Cherub effigies as early as 1705, and carvers in the Merrimack Valley region began using soul/cherub designs in the 1680s.
 One such carver, John Hartshorne of Rowley, Massachusetts began carving graves around 1680 in the region, until around 1710 when he moved to Franklin, Connecticut and continued carving until his death in 1737, thus introducing the cherub design to the region.
 Soon carvers such as Obadiah Wheeler of Lebanon and Benjamin Collins of Columbia began adopting soul effigies and other designs inspired by Hartshorne's work.
 This is just one example of how regional designs spread among carvers during the colonial era.